Learn / Blog / Article

 Measuring customer satisfaction with an NPS survey

-If you’re using Hotjar Incoming Feedback: the Incoming Feedback widget appears as a button that sits at the edge of a page.
+If you’re using Hotjar's visual Feedback widget: the widget appears as a button that sits at the edge of a page.
 When users click on it, they can rate their experience and give additional context.
 Users can also attach a screenshot of the page element they loved (or hated), so you know exactly what works (or doesn’t), and what needs to be changed to improve UX.

 To sum up: it’s clear that website feedback is an important part of creating a better user experience and boosting conversion rates.
 But if you’re not using feedback tools strategically—if you’re not asking the right types of questions, at the right time, in the right way—you’re missing a huge opportunity to understand what’s really important to your customers, which is key to understanding how to give them what they need.

 6 website feedback tools to improve customer experience on your site

 Website feedback tools give you a deeper understanding of what users love about your site—and what they’d like you to improve.
 These quality insights help you create better experiences for your customers and empathize with their frustration and needs.

 Here are six website feedback tools and how to use them, so you can find the perfect fit for your business and the people who matter most: your users.

 1. Hotjar: for the complete package of website feedback tools